youngbryanyu/simple-app-config/README.md

 If the path specified by `--env-dir` is invalid, the module will try to load any path set by `ENV_DIR`.
 If the path specified by `ENV_DIR` is invalid or isn't set then the default path to the directory containing the .env files will remain the current working directory.

+If the target `.env` file is determined during runtime is outside of the root of your project, it will be ignored for security reasons.
+The root is determined using the [app-root-path](https://www.npmjs.com/package/app-root-path) library.

 ```bash
 node dist/index.js --env-dir=test/envFiles
 ```